direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 ==========

 In order to run ccnx binaries you must compile them with some required compilator and linker parameters.
 The principe here is to obtain Position Independent Executable.
-To obtain this type of exe you should use the gcc -fPIC when comiling sources, and the option -pie when linking your exe.
+To obtain this type of exe you should use the gcc -fPIC when compiling sources, and the option -pie when linking your exe.
-For CNNx we notice that (under linux) its configure script sets by default the -fPIC option, you can check it in the generated file named conf.mk under dir ccnx.0.4.0/csrc:
+For CNNx we notice that (under linux) its configure script sets by default the -fPIC option, you can check it in the generated file named conf.mk under directory ccnx.0.4.0/csrc:
 ::

   $ cat cscr/conf.mk